|

 Extensive coal strata:

 The extent and distribution of coal deposits worldwide cannot be explained by slow processes.
-A peat layer approximately 50 m thick is required to form a coal seam 1 m thick.
+A peat layer approximately 50 m thick is required to form a coal seam one m thick.
 A coal seam 10 m thick would require collection of a layer of plant material about 500 m thick.
-These findings are most readily explained as the result of a gigantic flood catastrophe in which floating material drifted together and was then covered with sand and mud from the interior (2).
-The fact that practically no roots are found that had grown into the layers beneath the coal seams is evidence of a rapid deposition process.
+These facts are most readily explained as the result of a gigantic flood catastrophe in which floating material drifted together and was then covered with sand and mud from the interior of the country (2).
+Since practically no roots had grown into the lower layers, the coal seams are evidence of a rapid deposition process.

 Gigantic erosive floods:

-Ice-age cataclysmic floods, for example the Missoula floods in the north-western US, cut valleys hundreds of metres deep into hard rock.
+Ice age cataclysmic floods, for example the Missoula floods in the north-western US, cut valleys hundreds of metres deep into hard rock.
 The geological debates lasted for decades until it finally became clear that these geographic findings could only be grasped in terms of a catastrophe (3).
-In Science on 29 March 2002, Victor R. Baker reported how many geologists had long ignored the effects of superfloods (4).
+In Sciences March 29, 2002 edition, Victor R. Baker reported how many geologists had long ignored the effects of superfloods (4).
 It was generally assumed that the great majority of canyons and valleys had been formed by the gradual forces of wind and water over periods of thousands and millions of years.
-A gradual revision of these conclusions is taking place based on more recent analyses (5).
+However, the new perceptions lead to a gradual rethinking (5).

 Origins of the Grand Canyon: